 In a brief introduction, he showed that the 1960s and 1970s had already surfaced most of the available opportunities in technology.
-Automation as a concept has been applied to legal and regulatory content in various formats: Expert Systems, Rule Engines, Fuzzy Logic, early concepts of machine learning (read more about it here).
+Automation as a concept has been applied to legal and regulatory content in various formats: Expert Systems, Rule Engines, Fuzzy Logic, early concepts of machine learning.
 He emphasized:

 We know what works and what does not.
 Our job today is to re-examine how modern concepts of technology and overall tech adoption have given new grounds for this tech: Biggest example here is the cloud, that – as a paradigm change for all software delivery – facilitates adoption, sales, delivery and implementation; that was still unimaginable for 1980s technology.Michael Grupp

-He showed that we are living in times of great heterogeneity in technology adoption and feasibility: while some sectors are fast, where numeric and structured data is easily available and widespread, in other fields —like law — tech is lagging.
+He showed that we are living in times of great heterogeneity in technology adoption and feasibility: while some sectors are fast in adopting technology like chatbots for business, where numeric and structured data is easily available and widespread, in other fields —like law — tech is lagging.
 And the hype creates a distorted image of what is possible.

 In an overview of automation concepts, Michael gave examples of how other industries are making progress with automation.
 Though automation as a concept is seeing widespread adoption, it is often viewed as “boring” and not widely discussed.